Actual radio image of a black hole (Source: here)

 Satellite traveling in a straight line on a geodesic in three dimensions, including time (Source: here)

-For starters, physicists have not been able to actually observe what goes on inside black holes, because the gravitational pull is so strong that any observation, we might wish to make can never leave the black hole.
-Indeed, black holes are black because not even light escapes.
+Unfortunately, despite their promise, black holes have not proven easy to study and the results have been disappointing.
+For starters, physicists have not been able to actually observe what goes on inside black holes, because the gravitational pull is so strong that any observation, we might wish to make never leaves the black hole.
+Black holes are black precisely because not even light escapes.

 Physicists have therefore been forced to study black holes using mathematics.
 And herein lies the second problem.
 Using the language of mathematics, General Relativity says that gravity (the curvature of spacetime) reaches infinity in the singularity of the black hole.
 The singularity also has infinite mass – or energy – and zero volume.